 "Let's destroy the charedim!"
 That must be the plan that is being acted upon by numerous people lately.

-state of collapse.
+As is widely known, the charedi community in Israel is in a state of collapse.
 It suffers terribly from poverty, and the resultant problems that it brings in its wake.
 The reason for this is simple: A very high percentage of charedim do not work, and even many those who do work lack the necessary education to get a job that pays a reasonable wage.
 This is a result of a society that disobeys and disregards Chazal's directive that a person is obligated to educate his children to be able to support themselves.

 The previous government, uniquely in the history of Israel, took strong steps to address this problem, such as making financial aid to schools contingent on their adopting the minimal core studies of secular education.
 This had significant results - the Shas school system adopted math, science and English as a result.
 For the first time, it looked like there was hope to save charedi society from collapse.